 To help put the value of intercultural work in perspective, McCleary notes how she often uses the analogy of an iceberg to help people think about cultural difference.

 “There is the small part of the iceberg that you can see above the water that is the expected differences,” she says.
 “But there is the much larger piece of the iceberg that lies below the water and is much more difficult to see and decipher, such as differences in systems, structures, and values.
 Accessing the understanding below the surface is something that takes time, patience, openness, empathy, and cultural humility.
-Spending time in other places or learning with colleagues from around the world allows one to understand things in a way that reading, searching the web, or watching a YouTube video or documentary never can.”
+Spending time in other places, once it is safe again to do so, or learning with colleagues from around the world allows one to understand things in a way that reading, searching the web, or watching a YouTube video or documentary never can.”

 To gain an appreciation for the Global Engagement Office and the depth and breadth of its efforts, visit: global.education.wisc.edu